Bounded Termination of Monotonicity-Constraint Transition Systems: Introduction

-\paragraph*{\MCTS as a back-end.} Our paper can be viewed as a theoretical study of \MCTS.
+\paragraph*{Monotonicity-constraint systems as a back-end} Our paper can be viewed as a theoretical study of \MCTS.
 However, we argue that such constraint transition systems are useful as an abstraction of ``real" programs.
 To support this claim, we have to discuss the manner in which a concrete program is modeled by a {\MCTS}.

 In termination analysis, the concrete-abstract connection is always based on the following principle: \emph{If the concrete program has an infinite execution, the abstract program will have one}.
-This is achieved in different ways depending on the nature of the concrete program (e.g., imperative versus pure-functional).
+This is achieved in different ways depending on the nature of the concrete program (e.g., imperative versus functional).
 Complexity analysis complicates this relationship: the above principle clearly does not suffice.
-It is therefore necessary to discuss what conclusions on the concrete program may be drawn from bounded termination, or a reachability bound, for the abstraction.
+It is therefore necessary to discuss what conclusions on the concrete program may be drawn from bounded termination of the abstraction.

 Section~\ref{sec:programs} is dedicated to this discussion.
 Our choice is to keep this paper concentrated on the theory of \MCTS; therefore this discussion is quite informal.
 The support for our arguments here is not theorems and proofs, but the practical experience of researchers who, previous to this work, have already used a CTS abstraction for complexity analysis.
 We discuss how this abstraction has been done in \cite{ADFG:2010} and \cite{AAGP:sas08}.
-The fact that they used a richer constraint language has no consequence for this question.
+The fact that they used a richer constraint language has no consequence for this discussion.

 Briefly, the simplest case is of an imperative program, without procedure calls.
 The CFG of the {\MCTS} is essentially the flow-chart of the program, and the length of the computation is related to time complexity.